fabric8io/fabric8/docs/fabric8OnOpenShift.md

 You could then setup a wildcard DNS rule on `*.$KUBERNETES_DOMAIN` to point to the IP address of your OpenShift master or haproxy installation.
 Or you could add custom entries to your `/etc/hosts` file for each service.

-e.g. if your IP address for the OpenShift master/router is `172.28.128.4` (which it is for the [fabric8 vagrant image](openShiftWithFabric8Vagrant.html)) then add this to your `/etc/hosts` to expose the routes as host names:
+e.g. if your IP address for the OpenShift master/router is `172.28.128.4` (which it is for the [fabric8 vagrant image](getStartedVagrant.html)) then add this to your `/etc/hosts` to expose the routes as host names:

-		172.28.128.4 vagrant.local fabric8.vagrant.local fabric8-master.vagrant.local docker-registry.vagrant.local gogs-http.vagrant.local gogs-ssh.vagrant.local nexus.vagrant.local jenkins.vagrant.local kibana.vagrant.local
+		172.28.128.4 vagrant.f8 fabric8.vagrant.f8 fabric8-master.vagrant.f8 docker-registry.vagrant.f8 gogs-http.vagrant.f8 gogs-ssh.vagrant.f8 nexus.vagrant.f8 jenkins.vagrant.f8 kibana.vagrant.f8

-You should now be able to access the console at [http://fabric8.vagrant.local/](http://fabric8.vagrant.local/)
+You should now be able to access the console at [http://fabric8.vagrant.f8/](http://fabric8.vagrant.f8/)